-Malacca's decline began in 1511, when it fell under the sway of the Portugese.
+Malacca's decline began in 1511 when it fell under the sway of the Portuguese.
 The Muslim merchants and traders that had founded the commercial success of Malacca fled from the new Catholic rule, and another, smaller sultanate established itself in Johor, at the southern end of the Malaysian peninsula, across the causeway from Singapore.

-In 1641, the Dutch wrested Malacca from the Portugese.
+In 1641, the Dutch wrested Malacca from the Portuguese.
 They held power until 1875, when Holland's defeat in a war in Europe saw the British seizing Dutch colonies in Southeast Asia, including Malacca.

 From the Second World War to Today